alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 ### Founding or Funding

-When I told people about the fate of our little company, many people were relieved to learn
+When I tell people about the fate of our little company, many people are relieved to learn
 (in typical Spanish fashion)
 that I had invested "only time", and not fronted any money.
 How they think that money is more important than time is beyond me.